robert-hh/micropython/ports/w60x/README.md

     Specifies the board for which the binary is built.
 The only difference will be the Pin.board set of names.

-SECBOOT ?= 0
+SECBOOT ?= 1

     Controls the use of the secondary bootloader by the firmware and the bootloader.
 Without the secondary bootloader, 56k more space is available for the flash file system.

-CODESIZE ?= 0xc0000
+CODESIZE ?= 0xb0000

-    The amount of flash reserved for the MicroPyhton code.
+    The amount of flash reserved for the MicroPython code.
 Lowering it increases the size of the flash file system, and the opposite.

 MICROPY_USE_FATFS ?= 0